PaulAirs/CT-max-and-Heat-Knockdown-Time-statistics/README.md

 # CT-max-and-Heat-Knockdown-Time-statistics
-Transgenerational cross susceptibility to heat stress following cold and desiccation acclimation in the Angoumois grain moth
+Code utilised for the manusctipt - Transgenerational cross susceptibility to heat stress following cold and desiccation acclimation in the Angoumois grain moth